CatInAHatIsBack/Airbnb_Listing_Inaccuracy_Scraper/README.md

 ## How to use

-Change into the direcory and run:
+Stay in (env) run or Change into the direcory and run:

-Stay in (env) run
 ```bash
 source env/bin/activate
 ```